Coastal Inspirations

 Dec.
 2022 – Due to climate change and a warming ocean, the anchovies, sardines & other fish that the seals feed upon are migrating to cooler waters in the North, bringing vast numbers of seals with them.
 In November they started to appear on local beaches in Ventura county, but have decided to occupy en masse a small sandy shore just inside the Oxnard Harbor inlet known as Kiddie Beach.

-Hundreds of the adorable and beloved ocean mammals are currently resting, recreating, procreating and entertaining the throngs of visitors who are flocking to the Silver Strand community in Oxnard, Ca. to encounter this rare but possibly ongoing phenomenon.
+Hundreds of the adorable and beloved ocean mammals are currently resting, recreating, procreating and entertaining the throngs of visitors who are flocking to the Silver Strand community in Oxnard, Ca. to encounter this rare & hopefully ongoing phenomenon.
+The small beach is located just inside the entrance to Oxnard Harbor and has for years been a challenge to keep it clean enough for use by beachgoers (due to it’s location & lacking the normal wave action needed to keep the water & sand clean enough for recreation), providing the perfect location for these beachgoers.

 “There are just so many of them” declared a young visitor to the Kiddie Beach to view the seals.
 “I like the sounds they make and how they seem to be enjoying themselves” he said.
 “But they do smell an awful lot like….poop!”